adj59-dev/adj59-dev.github.io/_posts/2025-09-27-nielsen-and-chuang:-chapter-4.md

 </details>

-#### Exercise 4.22 {#exercise-422}
+### Exercise 4.22 {#exercise-422}

-For this exercise we are asked to prove that a $C^2(U)$ gate for any single qubit unitary $U$ can be constructed using at most eight one-qubit gates and six controlled-NOTs.
 I found comparing the circuit that I was creating to the Toffoli gate on Wikipedia and rereading section 4.3 with this exercise in mind helpful when working on this exercise.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>